 We know that the key to designing products the right way means understanding how wood behaves in different situations, and how we can harness its benefits.
 We have committed to employing materials experts, including advanced degree wood scientists who undergo annual training and wood specification-based education to help us design effectively with wood and educate building professionals about how to best use it.

 This level of expertise for assessing wood and understanding its application contributes to our ability to design and manufacture incredibly durable wood windows and doors.

-Extruded aluminum is used on window exteriors to provide additional protection and minimize maintenance compared to an all-wood window.
+Extruded aluminum is used on window and door exteriors to provide additional protection and minimize maintenance compared to an all-wood window.
 Aluminum can either be extruded or roll-formed, and the difference in strength can be compared to an industrial chair versus an inexpensive lawn chair.
-Extruded aluminum is preferred for cladding because of its strength and weather resistance.
+Extruded aluminum is used for cladding because of its strength and weather resistance.
 It’s important to remember that clad windows and doors are different from products that have all-aluminum frames, which are typically less energy-efficient than the alternatives.

 A significant benefit of extruded aluminum on the exteriors of windows and doors is their low maintenance durability that doesn’t require repainting during the product’s lifetime.
 We are committed to meeting the highest industry standards for color retention and chalk resistance, and our extruded aluminum finish maintains its shape and stands up to the elements years after installation—protected by our 20-year warranty.

 - Long-lasting color and performance

 - Can create custom profiles, providing flexibility in matching details without compromising on performance